alconley/ICESPICE/README.md

 ```

 This command initiates a ROOT session that executes the `plotHisto.C` script, providing a graphical representation of the energy spectrum captured by the detectors.

-### PIPS Detectors

-A goal is also to create a simulation for our [PIPS Detectors](https://www.mirion.com/products/technologies/spectroscopy-scientific-analysis/research-education-and-industrial-solutions/passivated-implanted-planar-silicon-pips-detectors/standard-pips-detectors/pips-detectors-passivated-implanted-planar-silicon-detectors).
-At FSU, we have 4 different detectors.
-All detectors have an active area of 50mm^2, but have thicknesses 100, 300, 500, 1000 microns.
-The thickness of the detectors can be changed in the GUI with

-/MiniOrange/Detector/Thickness value

-where value is any value between 0 and 3000.
-Units are in micrometers.

-The position of the detector can be changed using

-/MiniOrange/Detector/Position value

-where value is any value between -60 and 0.
-Units are in millimeters.

-The energy deposited in the detector for each event is stored in a root file.
-The histogram can be plotted using

-root -x plotHisto.C